DuPont Brass takes a big step with its first tour

 The original five — Gossett, trumpeters Anthony “Aye Ant” Daniel Jr. and Jared “MK Zulu” Bailey, and trombonists Joe “Jeauxsmeaux” Wilson and Isaac “Deacon Izzy” Bell IV — played together in various school ensembles.
 They first gathered as a unit in December 2011 to play Christmas carols on the streets of Georgetown (a Howard tradition).

 “Georgetown wasn’t showing us any love” that year, Gossett recalls.
 “But Anthony says, ‘Hey, one of my friends told me that they really like music over in Dupont Circle.
-We should try it.’”
+We should try it.’ ”

 They were an instant hit.
 They set up a regular perch near the Dupont Circle south Metro entrance, even naming themselves for it (although they appeared at several other stations as well), and built a repertoire of jazz, funk and pop songs.
 Tips came flowing in, and so did requests to play gigs elsewhere.

-“From there,” says Gossett, “We just kept it going.”
+“From there,” says Gossett, “we just kept it going.”

 As the band added guitarist “Turn Up” DeAnte Haggerty-Willis, keyboardist Peter “Mannyfantom” Roberts and drummer Stan “Da Man” Banks (plus new trumpeter “Cousin” Chris Allison and trombonist Matt “Fuzzy Da Plug” Thompson, as Bailey and Wilson moved to double the vocals and keys, respectively), its stylistic sweep grew as well.
 Contemporary hip-hop and R&B infused with the jazz and funk, with occasional flashes of just about every genre imaginable.
 Each member of the band contributed original compositions and arrangements.
 They made three recordings — “Halftime,” “Eclectic Soul” and “Music Education” — which hit streaming platforms and created fans outside the D.C. area, including the five cities on their tour.